That’s how many steps I’ve taken today.

 Smoke and mirrors

-As with optimization, we want to believe in a magic trick that lets us skip the queue to superstardom, hyper-inflating our growth with minimal effort at maximal scale.
+As with optimization, we want to believe in a magic trick that lets us skip the queue to superstardom, hyper-inflating our growth with minimal effort at a maximal scale.

 We assume there are hidden conversion doors with thousands of customers waiting behind them; all we need to do is find the key.